pathminder/pathminder.github.io/_classes/monk.md

   - name: reach of the silver fist
     type: Ex
     levels: [15]
     text: At 15th level, whenever the monk initiates a strike with a range of melee attack and a target of one creature, he can spend 1 ki point as a free action to also initiate the strike against a second target within close range (25 feet + 5 feet per 2 monk of the silver fist levels).
-This additional strike is treated as a melee attack, and uses the monk of the silver fist’s gauntlet damage as its base damage.
+This additional strike is treated as a melee attack, and uses the monk of the silver fist's gauntlet damage as its base damage.
 A monk of the silver fist can only activate this ability once per strike.

 ---